Lectio Divina: John 15:9-11

 in our own image and likeness.

-• The reflection around the parable of the vine includes from verses 1 to 17.
-Today we will mediate on verses 9 to 11; Day after tomorrow, the Gospel skips verses 12 to 17 and begins with verse 18, which speaks about another theme.
-This is why, today, we include in a brief comment verses 12 to 17, because in them blossoms the flower and the parable of the vine shows all its beauty.
+• The reflection around the parable of the vine includes verses 1 to 17.
+Today we will mediate on verses 9 to 11; the day after tomorrow, the Gospel skips verses 12 to 17 and begins with verse 18, which speaks about another theme.
+This is why, today, we include in a brief comment, verses 12 to 17, because in them blossoms the flower and the parable of the vine shows all its beauty.

-• Today’s Gospel is formed only of three verses which continue on yesterday’s Gospel and give more light to be able to apply the comparison of the vine to the life of the community.
+• Today’s Gospel is formed of only three verses which continue from yesterday’s Gospel and give more light to be able to apply the comparison of the vine to the life of the community.
 The community is like a vine.
 It goes through difficult moments.
 It is the time of the pruning, a necessary moment in order to be able to bear more fruit.

-• John 15, 12-13: Love one another as I have loved you.
-The commandment of Jesus is only one: “To love one another, as he has loved us!”
-(Jn 15, 12).
+• John 15:12-13: Love one another as I have loved you.
+The commandment of Jesus is only one: “To love one another, as He has loved us!”
+(Jn 15:12).
 Jesus goes beyond the Old Testament.
-The ancient criterion was: “You will love your neighbour as yourself” (Lev 18, 19).
-The new criterion is: “That you love one another, as I have loved you.”
-Here he says the phrase which we sing even until now: “Nobody has greater love than this: to give one’s life for one’s friends!”
+The ancient criterion was: “You will love your neighbor as yourself” (Lev 19:18).
+The new criterion is, “That you love one another, as I have loved you.”
+Here He utters the sentence which we sing even until now: “Nobody has greater love than this: to give one’s life for one’s friends!”

-• John 15, 14-15: Friends and not servants.
-“You are my friends if you do what I command you”, that is, the practice of love up to the total gift of self!
+• John 15:14-15: Friends and not servants.
+“You are My friends if you do what I command you”, that is, the practice of love up to the total gift of self!
 Immediately after, Jesus adds a very high ideal for the life of the disciples.
-He says: “I shall no longer call you servants, because a servant does not know his master’s business.
-I call you friends, because I have made known to you everything I have learnt from my Father!”
-Jesus had no more secrets for his disciples.
-He has told us everything he heard from the Father!
+He says, “I shall no longer call you servants, because a servant does not know his master’s business.
+I call you friends, because I have made known to you everything I have learned from My Father!”
+Jesus had no more secrets for His disciples.
+He has told us everything He heard from the Father!
 This is the splendid ideal of life in community: to attain a total transparency, to the point of not having any secrets among ourselves and of being able to have total trust in one another, to be able to share the experience of God and of life that we have, and in this way enrich one another reciprocally.
 The first Christians succeeded in attaining this ideal during several years.
-They were “one only heart and one soul” (Acts 4, 32; 1, 14: 2, 42.
-46).
+They were “one only heart and one soul” (Acts 4:32; 1:14: 2:42, 46).

 • The symbol of the vine in the Bible.
-The people of the Bible cultivated the vine and produced good wine.
-The harvest of the grapes was a feast with songs and dances.
-And this gave origin to the song of the vine, used by the prophet Isaiah.
-He compares the people of Israel to the vine (Is 5, 1-7; 27, 2-5; Ps 80, 9, 19).
-Before him, the prophet Hosea had already compared Israel to an exuberant vine, the more fruit that it produced, the more it multiplied its idolatries (Ho 10, 1).
-This theme was used by Jeremiah, who compares Israel to a bastard vine (Jer 2, 21), from which the branches were uprooted (Jer 5, 10; 6, 9).
-Jeremiah uses these symbols because he himself had a vine which had been trampled on and devastated by the invaders (Jer 12, 10).
+The people of the bible cultivated the vine and produced good wine.
+The harvest of the grapes was a feast with songs and dances, and this gave origin to the song of the vine, used by the prophet Isaiah.
+He compares the people of Israel to the vine (Isa 5:1-7; 27:2-5; Ps 80:9, 19).
+Before him, the prophet Hosea had already compared Israel to an exuberant vine, the more fruit that it produced, the more it multiplied its idolatries (Hos 10:1).
+This theme was used by Jeremiah, who compares Israel to a bastard vine (Jer 2:21), from which the branches were uprooted (Jer 5:10; 6:9).
+Jeremiah uses these symbols because he himself had a vine which had been trampled on and devastated by the invaders (Jer 12:10).
 During the slavery of Babylonia, Ezekiel used the symbol of the vine to denounce the infidelity of the people of Israel.
-He told three parables on the vine: 1) the vine which is burnt and is good for nothing (Ez 15, 1-8); 2) the false vine planted and protected by two waters, symbols of the kings of Babylonia and of Egypt, enemies of Israel.
-(Ez 17, 1-10).
-3) The vine destroyed by the oriental wind, image of the slavery of Babylonia (Ez 19, 10-14).
-The comparison of the vine was used by Jesus in several parables: the labourers of the vineyard (Mt 21, 1-16); the two sons who have to work in the vineyard (Mt 21, 32-33); the parable of the wicked tenants, who did not pay the landowner, beat the servants and killed the son of the landowner (Mt 21, 33-45); the barren fig tree planted in the vineyard (Lk 13, 6-9); the vine and its branches (Jn 15, 1-17).
+He told three parables on the vine: 1) the vine which is burnt and is good for nothing (Ezek 15:1-8); 2) the false vine planted and protected by two waters, symbols of the kings of Babylonia and of Egypt, enemies of Israel.
+(Ezek 17:1-10); and 3) the vine destroyed by the oriental wind, image of the slavery of Babylonia (Ezek 19:10-14).
+The comparison of the vine was used by Jesus in several parables: the laborers of the vineyard (Mt 21:1-16); the two sons who have to work in the vineyard (Mt 21:32-33); the parable of the wicked tenants, who did not pay the landowner, beat the servants, and killed the son of the landowner (Mt 21:33-45); the barren fig tree planted in the vineyard (Lk 13:6-9); and the vine and its branches (Jn 15: 1-17).

 4) Personal questions

 • We are friends and not servants.
-How do I consider this in my relationship with persons?
+How do I consider this in my relationship with other people?

 • To love as Jesus has loved us.
 How does this ideal of love grow in me?